What is RSV?

 How long are you contagious when you have RSV?

-People infected with RSV are usually contagious for 3 to 8 days.
-However, people with weakened immune systems can continue to spread the virus even after they stop showing symptoms, for as long as 4 weeks.5
+Most people with RSV are contagious for 3 to 8 days.
+However, people with weakened immune systems can continue to spread the virus even after they stop showing symptoms, for as long as 4 weeks.11

 When is RSV season?

 The seasonality of RSV can vary.
-But for the majority of New Zealand RSV, cases starts in autumn and peaks in winter from late June to mid-August.6
+In New Zealand, RSV cases typically start rising in autumn and peak in winter.13,15-17

-Here are some ways to help protect yourself6
+Here are some ways to help protect yourself or a loved one.12

 Wash hands for at least 20 seconds with soap and water